 - Rock channels, perforated drainpipe buried in the ground, and grass swales are typical methods to ensure runoff from a drainage area or a downspout makes it to the rain garden.

 - Other ideal locations include areas susceptible to erosion or at the end of a gently sloping lawn.
 Stay out from under trees and at least 10 feet away from building foundations.

-- Have a utility company locate underground lines before digging (in Missouri, call 800-DIG-RITE).
+- Have a utility company locate underground lines before digging (call 811 or go to your state 811 center’s website. in Missouri, call 800-DIG-RITE).